Picking Away at the Intimidating Language: Programmatic Advertising and SSP

 Real Time Adjustments

 This automation enables you to make real-time tweaks to your campaign, even while it’s in the process of running.
-You can filter through ads, target the ones you want, and weed out the undesired responses.
+You can filter through ads in the ad networks, target the ones you want, and weed out the undesired responses.
 In doing so, you will be able to keep up with the dynamic demands of advertisers.

 Reach more consumers

-By selecting a target consumer base and price floor, a supply-side platform guarantees you won’t just be selling your ad space simply for the purpose of getting rid of your inventory.
-Due to the ability to control target consumer toggles, the SSP will help you actively stay in tune with potential consumers and the automated technology will allow you to reach a wider base of customers.
+By selecting a target consumer base and price floor, a supply-side platform guarantees you won’t just be selling your ad space for the purpose of getting rid of your inventory.
+Due to the ability to control target consumer toggles, the SSP will help you actively stay in tune with potential consumers while the automated technology allows you to reach a wider base of customers.